kakaotrack/open-source-class-old/README.md

 # Open Source Class

-This project offers the class resource of Open Source Software Development for university students majored in computer engineering.
+This project offers class resources of Open Source Software Development for university students majored in computer engineering.
 This class was started in 2007 as a co-work class with Daum Communications and Jeju National University.

 ### Instructor
 * Channy Yun